-Whether one wishes to incorporate or form a corporation in the state of California or any other state of the U.S., BAAS assists them with the process.
-While most clients need to get the preparation as well as the filing done, some wish to only get the filing done of the documents created by them.
+Whether one wishes to incorporate or forming a corporation in the state of California or any other state of the U.S., BAAS assists them with the process.
+While most clients need to get the preparation, as well as the filing, done, some wish to only get the filing done of the documents created by them.

 A corporation is sometimes referred to as the C Corporation.
 It is an independent legal entity that is owned by its members called the stakeholders.
 However, for any debts or losses, not the stakeholders but the business itself is responsible.
 The corporation structure is quite complex in nature and involves a lot of fees and other legalities.